MiguelMJ/Candle/doc/md/build.md

 This will generate `libCandle-s.a` or (`Candle-s.lib` on Windows) in `build/lib` folder and the `demo` program (or `demo.exe`) in `build/bin`.

-If it happens that CMake can't find the SFML files, you might need to set manually `SFML_ROOT` inside the `CMakeLists.txt` (uncomment and complete line 15).
+If CMake can't manage to find the SFML files, you might need to set `SFML_ROOT` inside the `CMakeLists.txt` manually (uncomment and complete line 15).

 # Make